Acekorneya/Ark-Survival-Ascended-Server/README.md

       - TZ=America/Los_Angeles               # Timezone setting: Change this to your local timezone.
 Ex.America/New_York, Europe/Berlin, Asia/Tokyo
       - RANDOM_STARTUP_DELAY=TRUE            # Add a random delay (0-30s) during startup to prevent update conflicts when multiple instances start simultaneously
       - BATTLEEYE=FALSE                      # Set to TRUE to use BattleEye, FALSE to not use BattleEye
+      - API=FALSE                            # Set to TRUE to install and use ArkServerAPI, FALSE to disable ArkServerAPI
       - RCON_ENABLED=TRUE                    # Needed for Graceful Shutdown / Updates / Server Notifications
       - DISPLAY_POK_MONITOR_MESSAGE=FALSE    # Or TRUE to Show the Server Monitor Messages / Update Monitor
       - UPDATE_SERVER=TRUE                   # Enable or disable update checks